leap71/leap71.github.io/coding-for-engineers/8-first-steps-in-picogk.md

 And that's it.

+Let's dissect the code:

-`Library` is a class contained in the `PicoGK` namespace.
+- `Library` is a class contained in the `PicoGK` namespace.

-`Go` is a function implemented in the `Library` class, which takes two (or more) parameters.
+- `Go` is a function implemented in the `Library` class, which takes two (or more) parameters.

-The first parameter is the voxel resolution in millimeters.
+- The first parameter is the voxel resolution in millimeters.

-The second parameter is the function which should be executed by the library.
+- The second parameter is the function which should be executed by the library.

 In the example above, the function `Task`is implemented in a class named `LatticeExample`, which is contained in the namespace `Coding4Engineers`.

+## Catching exceptions

 Before we go further, let's add something to our `Program.cs`, that helps us understand if something goes wrong.